-FRE 310 French Readings (3) F, Sp.
-Reading and analysis of French and francophone texts from a variety of genres and periods.
+FRE 310 Readings in Francophone Culture and Civilization (3) Sp.
+Reading and analysis of French and Francophone texts from a variety of genres and periods.
 Prerequisite: FRE 202.

 FRE 312 Advanced French II: Conversation and Diction (3) Sp.
 Solidifies and/or develops students' oral proficiency within a variety of conversational contexts and registers, with emphasis on correct pronunciation.
 Prerequisite: FRE 212 or equivalent or department approval.